Enhanced Evaporative System

 The most common leak codes are P0440 and P0442.
-P0440 indicates a large leak above 0.060 inch and P0442 indicates a smaller leak, as small as 0.020 inch.
-The system code typically indicates a problem like a leak, but may also indicate a blockage in the system.
-These systems are pressure sensitive.
-The PCM will self-monitor and apply vacuum to the system, and then monitor it for a period of time looking for leaks.
+P0440 indicates a large leak above 0.060 inches, and P0442 indicates a minor leak as small as 0.020 inches.
+The system code typically indicates a leak but may also indicate a blockage in the system.
+These systems are pressure-sensitive.
+On newer vehicles, the ECM self-monitors.
+The system applies a vacuum to the fuel tank and monitors it for leaks.

-This system is used because leaking fumes pollute the environment with HC's; hydrocarbons are unburned fuel.
-Today's vehicles contain an onboard refueling vapor recovery system.
-It keeps the fumes that are pushed out of the tank while refueling contained in the system.
+This system prevents leaking fumes that pollute the environment with HC's (hydrocarbons are unburned fuel).
+In addition, today's vehicles contain an onboard refueling vapor recovery system.
+It keeps the fumes that are pushed out of the tank while refueling in the system.